jlgaleazzi/robotsandpencils/README.md

 # Testing

-#stop server
+## stop server\
-stop the server by using ctrl-c on your terminal
+if server is running stop it by using ctrl-c on your terminal
 ## to run test suite
 type : `npm test`
 a script should run and test results should display on terminal.